Blumlaut/EasyAdmin-docs/docs/shortcuts.md

 # Reason Shortcuts

-As of EasyAdmin 6.02 there is a feature called "Reason Shortcuts".
+As of 6.02, EasyAdmin can resolve abbreviated reasons into longer texts.

 These shortcuts can be used to make writing reason a lot faster, "Random Deathmatch, please read our rules using /rules" can simply become "rdm", here is an example: